adamwoolhether/httper/README.md

 A *simple* Go HTTP client wrapper with functional options, streaming file downloads, async batch downloads, and token-bucket rate limiting.

+This is how I've been constructing http clients for a while now, or some variation thereof.
+Finallly decided to make it into a reusable, shared repo.

+More often than not, http clients are highly use-case specific, I could never find myself to like other highly engineered clients.
+This is meant to be lightweight, a mere wrapper around the standard client.

 ## Install

 ```sh